vitruv-tools/commit_based_continuous_integration_of_performance_models/README.md

+__Starting with version 0.1.0, we switched to the `main` branch.
+This branch only remains for legacy reasons.__

 # Commit-Based Continuous Integration of architectural Performance Models

 This repository provides the prototypical implementation for the change extraction, change propagation, incremental model update, and adaptive instrumentation of the [CIPM approach](https://sdq.kastel.kit.edu/wiki/CIPM).